wont-stream/website/README.md

 If you find any errors and feel up to the task of fixing them, create a PR, else create and issue

 # Translation
-Find an error (it was translated using AI) or want to add more languages?
+Find an error or want to add more languages?

 ```
 1. Fork this repo